shaiperson/shaiperson.github.io/_posts/2022-03-02-plug-play-worker-pattern-2.md

 ## What's Next

 In Part III of the series, we'll implement the final pattern presented in Part I and test it.
-We'll then try to further extend our resulting setup with a new algorithm and see in practical terms if we achieved our goal of making it low-overhead and easy.
+We'll then try to further extend our resulting setup with a new algorithm and see in practical terms if we achieved our goal of making it low-overhead and easy to do.